srdusr/dotfiles-alt/README.md

   ```bash
   $ flutter config --android-sdk /opt/android-sdk
   ```
-  - Accept all of licences by this command
+  - Accept all of licenses by this command
   ```
   $ flutter doctor --android-licenses
   ```
-  - If licences are still not accepted even after running `flutter doctor --android-licences` try these commands and then run `flutter doctor --android-licences again`
+  - If licenses are still not accepted even after running `flutter doctor --android-licenses` try these commands and then run `flutter doctor --android-licenses again`
   ```
   $ sudo chown -R $(whoami) $ANDROID_SDK_ROOT
   ```